openfoamtutorials/OpenFOAM_Tutorials_/MagnusEffect/README.md

-Magnus Effect Simulation in OpenFOAM (and Hybrid Structured-Unstructured Mesh in Gmsh)
+Magnus Effect Simulation in OpenFOAM

 All code can be found at: https://github.com/lordvon/OpenFOAM_Tutorials/tree/master/MagnusEffect